VeerTheDeer/SyncUp/README.md

 SyncUp Algorithm: Our proprietary algorithm, SyncUp, is employed to synchronize the transcribed text with the audio.
 This ensures accurate alignment between the audio playback and the displayed lyrics/transcript.

 Example Usage:
 Users can simply upload or input the audio file of the song they want to transcribe.
-SyncLyric will then process the audio, retrieve the lyrics, and display the synchronized transcript for the user to view.
+SyncUp will then process the audio, retrieve the lyrics, and display the synchronized transcript for the user to view.

 **Future Improvements:**